serhanzengin/Spotify-Popularity-Prediction/README.md

 The model utilizes a diverse set of features, including:

 Acoustic Features: Features such as danceability, energy, and tempo.

 Lyric Features: Analysis of lyrical content using natural language processing.
-Artist Information: Information about the artist, such as popularity and followers.

 Genre Information: Genre tags associated with each song.

 Dataset